artcuddy/project3-enigma/README.md

 <img src="assets/screenshots/goodbye-screen.png"><br><br>

+<h2 id="future-features">Possible Future Features</h2>

+* The ENIGMA game is a one-player versus the computer game but this game could be made into a 2 player game.
+As with the original Mastermind Game the first player makes the code for the second player to guess.
+After that player has won or lost, it is then their turn to create the code for the other player to now attempt to guess.

+* The ENIGMA game does not give the option to show high scores.
+This could be implemented using a Google Spreadsheet to store the number of attempts it took for each name entered.
+This scoreboard could then be displayed by printing the contents of it to the terminal.

+* To make this game harder for different levels more numbers could be added to the ENIGMA code or fewer attempts given.

 <a href="#top">Back to the top.</a>

 <h2 id="testing">Development & Testing</h2>

 **Flow Chart**
 <br><br>
-To design the order in which individual statements, instructions or function calls were executed or evaluated a flow chart was used for the control flow.
-Here, the flow of the game was laid out and structured to aid in the design of the control flow statements such as if-elif-else statements, while loops and for loops.
+The flow of the game was laid out and structured to aid in the design of the control flow statements such as if-elif-else statements, while loops and for loops.
 This also allowed the design of the user input validation checks to be visually clear before the code was written.
+This was created in [Lucid Chart]( https://lucid.app/).

 <img src="assets/flowchart/enigma-flow-chart.png"><br><br>